Why not build your photography package?

-Tip: Couples are sometimes unsure about having a first dance as they feel they will embarrass themselves.
-Just go with it and have fun – ham it up even… As far as photography goes, I think it is crucial to have a first dance as it really finishes off the set of photographs and the results can be well worth the effort.
+Tip: Couples are sometimes unsure about having the first dance as they feel they will embarrass themselves.
+Just go with it and have fun – ham it up even… As far as photography goes, I think it is crucial to have the first dance as it really finishes off the set of photographs and the results can be well worth the effort.

 The Newport City Council List of Approved Marriage & Civil Ceremony Premises

 Belle Vue Park Pavilion and Conservatories, Friars Road.
 NP20 4EZ.

 The Celtic Manor Resort, Coldra Woods.
 NP18 1HQ.